 The Graphic Design major is a liberal arts program that prepares students to enter the workforce by teaching a balance of technical skill and creative expression.
-Faculty are practicing artists with extensive professional experience in the Graphic Design industry.
-Graphic Design majors gain real-world work experience through opportunities such as work-study jobs on campus and internships with community organizations and companies of all sizes in the Madison area.
-Graphic Design majors take courses that provide skills needed in this field, including digital art and design, layout, typography, and web design and coding, and courses in drawing, painting, photography, videography, and art history.
-A portfolio development course and an internship seminar further prepare students for work in the Graphic Design industry.
+You will gain real-world work experience through opportunities such as work-study jobs on campus and internships with community organizations and companies of all sizes in the Madison area.
+Students finish their studies with a portfolio development and internship course to further prepare them to enter work in the graphic design industry.

-Successful graduates have pursued internships and employment in the graphic design field in the Madison area as well as in Chicago and New York.
+Graduates have pursued internships and employment in the graphic design field in the Madison area as well as in Chicago and New York.
 Our graduates work for advertising and design agencies, non-profit community organizations, and small to large companies that include fashion, supermarkets, and technology.
 Their roles include graphic designer, photo re-toucher, usability designer, environmental graphic designer, and freelance photographer, and other graphic design-related positions.